emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 The :term:`skip method` is a function of type :c:type:`mps_fmt_skip_t`.
-It is called by the MPS to skip over an object belonging to the format, and to determine its size.
+It is called by the MPS to skip over an object belonging to the format, and also to determine its size.

 Here's the skip method for the Scheme interpreter::